Taxpayers Fleeing California Take $8.8 Billion In Gross Income to Other States

 California, with its state-local effective tax rate of 11.5 percent, ranked eighth highest in terms of the state-local tax burden for 2019, according to a Tax Foundation analysis.
 Texas, by contrast, with a state-local effective tax rate of 8 percent, ranked 47th.
 Arizona, with a state-local effective tax rate of 8.7 percent, ranked 45th, while Nevada, at 9.7 percent, came in at 29th.

-According to the Tax Foundation’s 2021 State Business Tax Climate Index, California’s ranking was even more grim at 49th, outdone only by New Jersey, which the foundation labeled as least tax-friendly.
+According to the Tax Foundation’s 2021 State Business Tax Climate Index, California’s ranking was even more grim, second only to New Jersey, which the foundation labeled as least tax-friendly.